-The Illinois Environmental Protection Agency has provided additional information about our water supply which is included in this report as the final 2 pages, which contain the 2022 Regulated Contaminants Detected data tables report.
-This report contains additional details about the water we provide to our consumers.
+The Illinois Environmental Protection Agency has provided additional information about our water supply.
+The information is included in this report on the last 5 pages, which contain the 2024 Regulated Contaminants Detected data tables report.
+This report contains additional details about the water we provide for our consumers.